 - Musk Melon: The musk melons used to make Midori are grown in the Aichi and Shizuoka provinces of Japan.
 Another high-quality melon, this is a juicy fruit with an amazing sweetness.
 It has a green flesh which inspired the green color of Midori.

 Japan is noted as having the best melon growers in the world.
 The fruit is also among the most expensive, with some auction reports stating that a pair of melons sold for over $20,000.
 The average yubari can run $50-100 in Japan.

 Midori Cocktail Recipes

-Midori can be used in almost any cocktail that simply calls for melon liqueur.
+Midori can be used in almost any cocktail that simply calls for a melon liqueur.
 There are, however, Midori-specific drinks that were designed for the liqueur.

 As you might expect, many of the drinks that use Midori are green.
 It is one of the liqueur's features and Midori is the perfect place to begin if you need to serve green cocktails at an event.